 MainePERS also administers a Group Life Insurance Program, separate from the retirement plan.
-This program provides term life insurance and accidental death and dismemberment insurance to eligible State employees and retirees.
-For most State employees, the employer pays for basic life insurance coverage (equal to an employee's annual salary rounded up to the next \$1,000).
-You may choose to pay for additional coverage and/or dependent insurance.
-As a retiree, basic Group Life Insurance continues at no cost to you, if all of the following criteria are met:
+This program provides term life insurance and accidental death and dismemberment insurance to eligible teacher members and retirees.
+You may choose to pay for basic life insurance coverage (equal to your annual salary rounded up to the next \$1,000), supplemental insurance and/or dependent insurance.

+As a retiree, you can keep your basic Group Life Insurance at no cost to you if you meet the following criteria:

-- Coverage was held for at least 120 months, - Coverage is in effect immediately prior to retiring and all premiums are paid, - Your effective date of retirement occurs within 31 days of your termination, and - MainePERS receives your Application for Service Retirement no more than 31 days after your retirement effective date.
+- Coverage was held for at least 120 months, - Coverage is in effect immediately prior to retiring and all premiums are paid,

+- Your effective date of retirement occurs within 31 days of your termination, and - Your application for Service Retirement is received by MainePERS no later than 31 days after your retirement effective date.